Smoking In Airports Is A Public Health Hazard

 As of January 2, 2018, more than 600 U.S. airports are smokefree indoors, but several major airports still allow smoking inside including Las Vegas, Atlanta, and Washington Dulles.
 Let these airports know you want 100% smokefree indoor air!

 The science is clear that airport smoking rooms or ventilation systems do not address the health hazards of secondhand smoke.
-Today, more than 85% of U.S. adults are nonsmokers.
+Today, 87% of U.S. adults are nonsmokers.
 Airports can re-purpose smoking areas into more useful passenger amenities while also creating a much healthier environment for everyone.